-- You'll get to a shower mostly every 1-2 days, otherwise there are rivers to have a wash in. - Keep streams, lakes and rivers clean when cleaning and washing, take water and wash well away from the water source (drain used water into soil to allow it to be filtered) all soaps/detergents are harmful to water-life. - Laundry facilities are limited while on trips (every 2-3 days). - Always use toilets when they are provided even though long-drops may be a bit rustic! - In situations where there is no toilet, bury toilet waste.
+- You'll get to a shower generally every 1-2 days, otherwise there are rivers to swim in and freshwater to wash with. - Keep streams, lakes and rivers clean when cleaning and washing, take water and wash well away from the water source (drain used water into soil to allow it to be filtered) all soaps/detergents are harmful to water-life. - Always use toilets when they are provided even though long-drops may be a bit rustic. - In situations where there is no toilet, bury toilet waste.
 No 1's (pee) off the track No 2's (poop) in 5-10 cm deep hole 50-100m from any water (lake, river or stream), bury toilet paper, cover up hole with soil/leaf litter.
-Please do not burn toilet paper. - Sanitary pads/tampons are treated as rubbish carried out by user ask guide for sanitary rubbish bags.
+Please do not burn toilet paper. - Sanitary pads/tampons are treated as rubbish carried out by user.